AfwaanAnsari/AfwaanAnsari/README.md

 ## 🚀 About Me

-I'm a passionate programmer and problem solver, dedicated to creating innovative solutions through web development.
+I'm a passionate programmer and problem solver, dedicated to creating innovative solutions through development.
 I thoroughly enjoy turning ideas into reality by writing code and building impactful projects.
 My goal is to contribute to meaningful projects and collaborate with like-minded individuals to make a positive impact.

 ## 🔗 Connect with Me